ChainSafe/gossamer/docs/docs/design/availability-recovery.md

 **Main loop**
-- take naext validatorfrom array
+- take next validator from array
 - create data request
 - send message NetworkBridgeTxMessage::SendRequests with data request
 - awaits for full data to be returned if so data to be Reencoded and validated